The Appeal Of Bluish-Green and Greenish-Blue Sapphires

 The greenish-blue and bluish-green colors combine extremely appealing hues of blue and green in varying percentages that create an endearing and lovely gemstone.
-In order to be classified as bluish-green, a blue sapphire must have a secondary color that accounts for more than 15 percent of its overall color.
-Likewise, a greenish-blue sapphire would be a green sapphire with a secondary hue of blue that accounts for more than 15 percent of its overall color.
+In order to be classified as bluish-green, a green sapphire must have a secondary color of blue that accounts for more than 15 percent of its overall color.
+Likewise, a greenish-blue sapphire would be a blue sapphire with a secondary hue of green that accounts for more than 15 percent of its overall color.

 The Standard For Bluish-Green and Greenish-Blue Sapphires